WCAG 2.1 (or latest version) and Section 508 Requirements

-In order to meet accessibility requirements set forth by the United States Access Board, and enforced by the United States Department of justice, a website must meet Section 508 and WCAG 2.0 standards for all content and documents on the website.
-There is no exemption for content and documents that predate the adoption of Section 508 and WCAG 2.0 standards.
+In order to meet accessibility requirements set forth by the United States Access Board, and enforced by the United States Department of justice, a website must meet Section 508 and WCAG 2.1 (or latest version) standards for all content and documents on the website.
+There is no exemption for content and documents that predate the adoption of Section 508 and WCAG 2.1 (or latest version) standards.

 REMOVE AND DELETE IT, or REMEDIATE IT!!

 Accordingly, it is important for State of Nevada content management system editors to remove outdated content and documents from the website.
 Any content and documents that are not removed will need to be remediated by the site’s content editors to meet accessibility requirements.

 Siteimprove can assist you in cleaning up your current website content and documents.

 - the number of documents and document types

 - how big each document is (Siteimprove only monitors PDF files smaller than 15 MB)

 - PDF documents with accessibility issues (Siteimprove does not identify accessibility issues in other document types)

 - how many times users have clicked on a document during the monitoring period to assist you in determining if the document should be remediated or removed from the site